Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Convergence and Asymptotic Normality

 where $\ell_i$ is a loss for each player $i$ and $\nabla_i\ell_i$ denotes the gradient of $\ell_i$ with respect to the action $x_i$ of player $i$.
 The distribution $\mathcal{D}(x)$ takes the product form

-As highlighted in \cite{narang2022multiplayer}, a natural assumption on the distributions is that there exist some probability distributions $\mathcal{P}_{i}$ and matrices $A_i$, $A_{-i}$ such that the following holds:
+As highlighted by \cite{narang2022multiplayer}, a natural parametric assumption is that there exist probability distributions $\mathcal{P}_{i}$ and matrices $A_i$, $A_{-i}$ such that the following holds:

-Here $x_{-i}$ denotes the vector obtained from $x$ by deleting the coordinates $x_i$.
-Thus the distributional assumption asserts that the distribution used by player $i$ is a ``linear perturbation'' of some base distribution $\mathcal{P}_{i}$.
+Here $x_{-i}$ denotes the vector obtained from $x$ by deleting the coordinate $x_i$; thus, the distribution used by player $i$ is a ``linear perturbation'' of a fixed base distribution $\mathcal{P}_{i}$.
 We can interpret the matrices $A_i$ and $A_{-i}$ as quantifying the performative effects of player $i$'s decisions and the rest of the players' decisions, respectively, on the distribution $\mathcal{D}_i$ governing player $i$'s data.
 It is straightforward to check the expression